This three-year project funded by The Leverhulme Trust is investigating literary exile under dictatorship in twentieth-century Germany and Spain.

 - A monograph on the use of tropes and historical themes in literary responses to dictatorship

-- An annotated anthology of translated texts from Germany under National Socialism and Spain under Franco
+- An annotated critical reader of translated texts from Germany under National Socialism and Spain under Franco

 - An edited volume on conceptualization and reception of exilic writing and art